onepointerT/libtruth/README.md

 truth::eval( tp );
 ```

+* Numeric comparison operators in logical expressions will be implemented
-Interaction for getting the realistic values of bool dicts is under development as well as logging functionality.
+* Interaction for getting the realistic values of bool dicts is under development as well as logging functionality.